marcel-van-de-kamp/movie-assignments/exercises/12a - processing user input (template driven)/assignment.md

  - Extend the `*ngIf` condition with `&& movieName.touched === true` to make sure the error only appears when the user has 'touched' it.
 > You can now see the error in the browser when the name input field is empty.
 - Repeat the steps for the genre field.
-- Also add a `minlength="4"` html attribute to the `name` input field and add a validation error for it.
+- Also add a `minlength="4"` html attribute to the `name` input field and add a validation error for it in the template.
 > Now before submitting to the server, we need to check if the form is valid, by checking its `valid` property.
 - Pass the `valid` property of the `movieForm` as second parameter to the `onSaveClicked` function.
 - Edit the `onSaveClicked` function in the detail component so that it checks if the form is `valid` before using the form values, else show an error message (`alert('error')`).